RouSage/weather-app/README.md

 This app allows you to find out the weather in your city.

-It's made using [this](https://youtu.be/204C9yNeOYI) tutorial by [Hamza Mirza](https://github.com/hamza-mirza) but with little tweaks (components code, CSS, images, etc.).
+It's made using [this](https://youtu.be/204C9yNeOYI) tutorial by [Hamza Mirza](https://github.com/hamza-mirza) but with a lot of tweaks (components code, CSS, images, etc.).

 You can find the original source code [here](https://github.com/hamza-mirza/react-weather-app).